Humangent

 -> Execute or reject

 Five nodes, regardless of whether the chain is two levels or four.
-The shape I'm designing for on the request payload looks roughly like this -- treat it as a sketch of the intended API, not a stable contract:
+The current request-payload direction looks roughly like this -- treat it as a sketch of the intended API, not a stable contract:

 {